 (See also Overview of Anaerobic Bacteria Overview of Anaerobic Bacteria Bacteria can be classified by their need and tolerance for oxygen: Facultative: Grow aerobically or anaerobically in the presence or absence of oxygen Microaerophilic: Require a low oxygen concentration... read more and Overview of Clostridial Infections Overview of Clostridial Infections Clostridia are spore-forming, gram-positive, anaerobic bacilli present widely in dust, soil, and vegetation and as normal flora in mammalian gastrointestinal tracts.
 Pathogenic species produce... read more .)

 C. botulinum is one of several species of clostridia that cause human disease.
-Botulism is a rare, life-threatening disorder that occurs when botulinum toxin spreads hematogenously and interferes irreversibly with release of acetylcholine at peripheral nerve endings manifesting as weakness.
+Botulism is a rare, life-threatening disorder that occurs when botulinum toxin spreads hematogenously and interferes irreversibly with release of acetylcholine at peripheral nerve endings in the neuromuscular junctions Disorders of Neuromuscular Transmission Disorders of neuromuscular transmission affect the neuromuscular junction; they commonly cause fluctuating muscle weakness with no sensory deficits.
+(See also Overview of Peripheral Nervous... read more manifesting as weakness.
 Botulism is a medical emergency and sometimes a public health emergency.
+C. botulinum is also categorized as a tier 1 agent on the Centers for Disease Control and Prevention's (CDC)/U.S. Department of Agriculture's list of potential agents of bioterrorism Biological Agents as Weapons Biological warfare (BW) is the use of microbiological agents for hostile purposes.
+Such use is contrary to international law and has rarely taken place during formal warfare in modern history... read more .

 C. botulinum elaborates 8 types of antigenically distinct neurotoxins (types A through G and F/A Hybrid).
-Five of the toxins, types A, B, E, and rarely F and F/A Hybrid (formerly labeled H) affect humans.
+Five of the toxins affect humans: types A, B, E, and rarely F and F/A Hybrid (formerly labeled H).
 Botulinum toxins are highly poisonous proteins resistant to degradation by gastric acidity and proteolytic enzymes.
 Type F/A Hybrid is the most potent toxin known.
-About 50% of food-borne outbreaks in the US are caused by type A toxin, followed by types B and E.
+About 50% of food-borne outbreaks in the United States are caused by type A toxin, followed by types B and E.

 Type A toxin occurs predominantly west of the Mississippi River, type B in the eastern states, and type E in Alaska and the Great Lakes area (type E is frequently associated with ingestion of fish and fish products).